1. What are the requirements to take part in Escape Corvallis?

 7. Is the facility ADA accessible?

-Yes, in terms of door widths, hallway widths, etc. However, the new location (301 SW 4th St, Suite 280, Corvallis) does not have an elevator, and there are about a dozen steps to the 2nd floor, where we are located.
-Also, not all puzzles / challenges would necessarily be accessible to someone in a wheelchair or with other disabilities.
+Yes, in terms of door widths, hallway widths, etc. However, the location (301 SW 4th St, Suite 280, Corvallis) does not have an elevator, and there are about a dozen steps to the 2nd floor, where we are located.
+Also, not all puzzles / challenges / parts of rooms would necessarily be accessible to someone in a wheelchair or with other disabilities.

-Generally no, because rooms are typically booked days (or sometimes weeks) in advance.
+Generally no, because...well, because Covid.
+Also, rooms are sometimes booked days in advance.
 Plus, I have to plan staffing in advance, and I don't have staff just sitting there hoping folks will show up if there are no bookings.
-And last, we're not set up for point-of-sale purchases.
-But if you have exact cash, or a check (made to "Escape Corvallis"), and there's space in a given room, then we'll happily let you join!
+But hopefully, in a not-too-distant Covid-free future, we can consider such crazy ideas again...ahh, perchance to dream...

 Good question.
-The door is closed during your game but if you need to get out, or want to get out, the doors are not locked from the inside.
+The door is closed during your game but if you need to get out, or want to get out, you can do so easily.

 Yes, almost definitely.
 We have bright-eyed and bushy-tailed staff who eagerly want more rooms to work!
 Contact us at email@example.com and we can likely work out your custom room.